Sensory Zone and Sensory Backpacks

 What sensory inclusive resources do Kardinia Park Stadium Trust provide?

-Our staff have undertaken an education program from renowned organization Kulture City, we have sensory backpacks available, a downloadable story social and a Sensory Room
+Our staff have undertaken an education program from world-renowned organization Kulture City, we have sensory backpacks available, a downloadable social story and a Sensory Room, with an online virtual tour available HERE.

 Do I need to be a Geelong Cats member to access any of the sensory inclusive resources during the AFL season?